expectedtodie/expectedtodie/_posts/2022-07-15-expectedtodie-part6.md

 ---

-Coming next in the series: “Living in the Now”.
+Coming next in the series: “Too much sugar.
+What about Keto?”.

 **Disclaimer**: I am not a physician nor any kind of healthcare worker.
 Nothing I say should be taken as medical advice.
 I will simply tell my story for my particular situation and hope you will get something out of it.